The Relativistic Spherical Top as a Massive Twistor: Massive twistor

 \subsection{Quantization}

-We review the quantization of the massive twistor model ite{Fedoruk:2014vqa} in our notation.
+We review the quantization of the massive twistor model \cite{Fedoruk:2014vqa} in our notation.
 We quantize the unconstrained phase space first and then impose the constraints.
 The quantization is straightforward in the $(\lambda,\bar{\lambda})$ polarization, where the conjugate variables act as derivatives:

 Ignoring the SL$(2,\mathbb{C})$ indices for a moment and focusing on the SU$(2)$ indices, for an integer or half-integer $s$, any totally symmetrized polynomial $P^{(2s)}(\lambda, \bar{\lambda})$ of degree $2s$ is an eigenstate of the transverse spin-squared: